KR-Pemodelan-dan-Simulasi/.github/profile/README.md

 ## About

-We are one of research group in Research Center for Computing, [National Research and Innovation Agency](https://brin.go.id).
+We are one of research groups in Research Center for Computing, [National Research and Innovation Agency](https://brin.go.id).
 We do research on science problems using numerical methods, mathematical models, data-driven models, and statistical approaches.
 We mainly focus on climate, waves, and hydrometeorology.

 These are some facts about us that you may want to know :open_book: